splunk/public-o11y-docs/apm/apm-spans-traces/service-view.rst

 View logs for your service
 ===============================

 Select :guilabel:`Configure service view` to add a query for the logs you want to display for your service.
-See :ref:`configure-service-view` for steps.

 ..  image:: /_images/apm/spans-traces/service-centric-view-logs.png
     :width: 95%